 - not keeping the terms of a settlement agreement

-- refusing our representatives access to our meter or other equipment located on the customer’s property
+representatives to access our meter or other equipment located on the customer’s

 - customer misrepresenting their identity when applying for service or changing service

 - customer requesting the service be terminated

 - customer has been a household member when another current household member incurred an undisputed past-due bill that remains unpaid